 Threats to IT security can take a variety of forms.
-Individual and groups of hackers and sophisticated organizations, including state-sponsored organizations or nation-states, continuously undertake attacks that pose threats to our customers and our IT.
-These actors may use a wide variety of methods, which may include developing and deploying malicious software or exploiting vulnerabilities or intentionally designed processes in hardware, software, or other infrastructure in order to attack our products and services or gain access to our networks and datacenters, using social engineering techniques to induce our employees, users, partners, or customers to disclose passwords or other sensitive information or take other actions to gain access to our data or our users' or customers' data, or acting in a coordinated manner to launch distributed denial of service or other coordinated attacks.
+Individual and groups of hackers and sophisticated organizations, including statesponsored organizations or nation-states, continuously undertake attacks that pose threats to our customers and our IT, and we have experienced cybersecurity incidents in which such actors have gained unauthorized access to our IT systems and data, including customer systems and data.
+These actors use a wide variety of methods, which include developing and deploying malicious software or exploiting vulnerabilities or intentionally designed processes in hardware, software, or other infrastructure to attack our products and services or gain access to our networks and datacenters, using social engineering techniques to induce our employees, users, partners, or customers to disclose passwords or other sensitive information or take other actions to gain access to our data or our users' or customers' data, or acting in a coordinated manner to launch distributed denial of service or other coordinated attacks.
+For example, as previously disclosed in our Form 8-K filed with the Securities and Exchange Commission on January 19, 2024, beginning in late November 2023, a nation-state associated threat actor used a password spray attack to compromise a legacy test account and, in turn, gain access to Microsoft email accounts.
+This incident may result in harm to our reputation and customer relationships, and there can be no assurance that the threat actor will not utilize the information accessed to otherwise adversely affect our business or results of operations.
+Additionally, we may discover additional impacts of this or other incidents as part of our ongoing examination of this incident.
 Nation-state and state-sponsored actors can deploy significant resources to plan and carry out attacks.
 Nation-state attacks against us, our customers, or our partners may intensify during periods of intense diplomatic or armed conflict, such as the ongoing conflict in Ukraine.
-Inadequate account security or organizational security practices may also result in unauthorized access to confidential data.
+Inadequate account security or organizational security practices, including those of companies we have acquired, have resulted and may result in unauthorized access to our IT systems and data, including customer systems and data, in the future.
 For example, system administrators may fail to timely remove employee account access when no longer appropriate.
 Employees or third parties may intentionally compromise our or our users' security or systems or reveal confidential information.
 Malicious actors may employ the IT supply chain to introduce malware through software updates or compromised supplier accounts or hardware.

 Cyberthreats are constantly evolving and becoming increasingly sophisticated and complex, increasing the difficulty of detecting and successfully defending against them.
 We may have no current capability to detect certain vulnerabilities or new attack methods, which may allow them to persist in the environment over long periods of time.
-Cyberthreats can have cascading impacts that unfold with increasing speed across our internal networks and systems and those of our partners and customers.
-Breaches of our facilities, network, or data security could disrupt the security of our systems and business applications, impair our ability to provide services to our customers and protect the privacy of their data, result in product development delays, compromise confidential or technical business information harming our reputation or competitive position, result in theft or misuse of our intellectual property or other assets, subject us to ransomware attacks, require us to allocate more resources to improve technologies or remediate the impacts of attacks, or otherwise adversely affect our business.
+Cyber incidents and attacks can have cascading impacts that unfold with increasing speed across our internal networks and systems and those of our partners and customers.
+Breaches of our facilities, network, or data security can disrupt the security of our systems and business applications, impair our ability to provide services to our customers and protect the privacy of their data, result in product development delays, compromise confidential or technical business information harming our reputation or competitive position, result in theft or misuse of our intellectual property or other assets, subject us to ransomware attacks, require us to allocate more resources to improve technologies or remediate the impacts of attacks, or otherwise adversely affect our business.
 We are also subject to supply chain cyberattacks where malware can be introduced to a software provider's customers, including us, through software updates.